-McGillivray leapt to international attention in 2005 by winning top prizes both at the Montreal International Musical Competition and at Norway's Queen Sonja Competition in Oslo, Norway.
+Peter McGillivray leapt to international attention in 2005 by winning top prizes both at the Montreal International Musical Competition and at the Queen Sonja Competition in Oslo, Norway.
 He first attracted the national interest of Canadians both as the winner of the_JFI8385 2003 CBC Young Performers Competition and as a member of the Ensemble Studio of the Canadian Opera Company.

-Peter has recently released a CD, Summer Schemes, featuring British, American, German and French Art Songs, performed with pianist Liz Upchurch and Cloud Light: The Songs of Norbert Palej with Michèle Bogdanowicz, Jacqueline Woodley, Lawrence Wiliford & Steven Philcox; and Dark Star Requiem, which was nominated for two 2017 Juno Awards.
+Peter has released two CDs – Summer Schemes, featuring British, American, German and French Art Songs, performed with pianist Liz Upchurch and Cloud Light: The Songs of Norbert Palej with Michèle Bogdanowicz, Jacqueline Woodley, Lawrence Wiliford & Steven Philcox; and Dark Star Requiem, which was nominated for two 2017 Juno Awards.

 Below: Excerpt from a 2010 concert featuring Peter McGillivray and pianist Julien Leblanc.